 Citable filing context

-SNA's research view summarizes recent SEC filing context, starting with business from Feb 12, 2026.
+SNA's research view summarizes recent SEC filing context, starting with earnings from Jul 23, 2026.

 | Filed | Item | Context |